kapteyn-astro/kapteyn/SPHINX/intro.rst

 To install the Kapteyn Package, at least Python_ 2.4 and NumPy_ are required.
-For using it, the availability of PyFITS_ and matplotlib_ are recommended.
+For using it, the availability of PyFITS_ and matplotlib_ is recommended.

 Mark Calabretta's WCSLIB_ does not need to be installed separately anymore.
 Its code is now included in the Kapteyn Package under the